jnienhui/startup/README.md

 - Will allow the service to recognize database and get it to start working
     - pm2 delete (name of service)
     - pm2 start index.js -n (name) -- 3000

+Notes  (Simon Login)
+- Command to run
+    - npm install express cookie-parser mongodb uuid bcrypt
+- Found it super cool how you could encrypt the passwords in the database in a way that the computer can interpret and someone jsut looking at the database can't figure out
+- ALso found it cool how the score and user link up so the scoreboard updates with user's new score will implement that into my startup for my rating system.

 Notes (Startup HTML/CSS Deliverable)
 - the form element is very useful in creating places for the user to input information
 - for my Recommendations use IDs to separate the star rating's to make data easier to collect from them.